 How do we get protein?

-The answer to this question is two fold.
+The answer to this question is two-fold.
 Essentially, our own metabolic function produces protein in which our body can recycle the essential amino acids, though it cannot produce them.
-So therefore, through our diet a supply of them must be provided so that the body has enough raw materials in the form of essential amino acids to replace the normal, everyday losses.
+Therefore, through our diet, a supply of them must be provided so that the body has enough raw materials in the form of essential amino acids to replace the normal, everyday losses.

 High Protein Foods:

 Dairy: Cheese, Milk, Yogurt (particularly Greek Yogurt)

 Meat and Poultry: Chicken, Turkey, Beef, Ham, Fish, Pork, Seafood